-- You won’t be able to make calls without using mobile apps like Whatsapp or Skype.
+- You won’t be able to make calls without using cellular apps like WhatsApp or Skype.

-Another way to connect to the internet in Latin America is using the public Wifi points you can find in different places.
-Anyway, we recommend you be careful if you connect to these networks because they are not safe and your information can be easily stolen.
+Another way to connect to the internet in Latin America is using the public WiFi spots available in different places.
+However, we recommend you be careful if you connect to these networks because they are not safe and your information can be easily stolen.

-- You can find them in different places.
+- You can find open networks in different places.

 - It is not safe.
 Your personal information can be easily stolen, such as your email accounts, or passwords.

-Finally, you can connect to the internet using Pocket Wifi.
-It is a small router that you can carry in your pocket and will create a private Wifi network for you and your friends to connect to the internet.
+Finally, you can connect to the internet using Pocket WiFi.
+It is a small router that you can carry in your pocket and will generate a private WiFi network for you and your friends to connect to the internet.
 We don’t recommend you this alternative if you are traveling alone.